 #2.
 Wigs are very expensive and very personal.
-A good wig can cost a thousand dollars.
+A good wig can cost thousands dollars.
 We had so many medical bills I couldn’t image spending that amount of money.
 AND organizations that help with wigs often just pay a small portion.

 #3.
 Wigs are itchy and smelly.
 Did I mention fussy?

 #4.
 I have a twelve-inch scar that runs from the top of my head down to the back.
-It is still sensitive.
+It is very sensitive.
 I want soft and comfy on my noggin.